Every Kind of School

 The Core Knowledge Sequence provides the blueprint for knowledge-based schooling.

 Knowledge-based schooling puts the emphasis of early education on teaching and learning an enabling core of broadly shared knowledge—enabling because it builds strong foundations for later learning and opens doors to effective participation and mutual understanding in the wider society.
-Learn more about the thinking behind knowledge-based schooling, and read about schools using Core Knowledge, and listen to our podcast Building Knowledge, which dives deeper into the topic.
+Learn more about the thinking behind knowledge-based schooling, read about schools using Core Knowledge, and listen to our podcast Building Knowledge, which dives deeper into the topic.

 Resources for Knowledge-Based Schooling